joshuarhb/joshuarhb.github.io/joshuarhb.github.io/index.md

 ---

 # Welcome
-Hi, I'm Josh, an MSc Software Engineering student at the University of Tartu in Estonia.
+Hi, I'm Josh, studying for a MSc in Software Engineering jointly at the University of Tartu and Tallinn University of Technology in Estonia.